 BARRIER: Technical Regulation - Internet Access Services (open internet).

-1. Barrier description a.
-Please describe, concretely as possible, cross-border issue hampe as Whilst the open internet regulation is a regulation , our observation is the that there are differences in the way regulators interpret and apply the pringrules. operations.
+1. Barrier description

+concretely as possible, the cross-border issue hampering operations.
+Whilst the open internet regulation is a regulation, our observation is that there are differences in the way regulators interpret and apply the rules.
 We are concerned that, as there is a growth in the number of solutions / services that are based on differentiation / optimised connectivity, this situation is going to worsen.
 For example, operators across Europe are working on shifting to a model where networks can be offered 'as a service'.
 A core component of this is the ability to offer 'quality on demand', where content creators can 'select' the quality parameters they require to suit their content, service or application.
 This capability creates a much more symbiotic relationship between connectivity and content.
 Yet, it sits at odds with the core concept of the open internet rules that all traffic should be treated equally.
+Therefore, such services must find a way to sit within the narrow and complex exceptions in the open internet rules, such as for so-called specialised services.
+We are concerned that this will result in operators being required to go to NRAs in each market, on a case-by-case basis, to understand whether they support the services.
+Note - we have already seen this as a live issue in Germany.
+Deutsche Telekom have launched a limited version of network on demand and, already, the German regulator is seeking information as a precursor to an investigation.
+We expect this could be extrapolated across each market these developments are launched.

+impact on your company and

+potentially your sector or the

+economy.
+Please provide facts & figures.

 c.
+Any extra evidence (e.g.

+links to publications or

+background materials, from

+your organisation or external

+sources).

-Any extra evidence (e.g. links to publications or background materials, from your organisation or external sources).
-2. Barrier categorisation a.
-Country or countries where • barrier occurs (feel free to refer to external sources where the Member States are mentioned). b.
-Legislation, legal instrument, Open Internet Regulation. standard or technical requirement causing the barrier (please be as specific as possible, and refer to the exact name and provision in a specific EU or national law or rule) c.
-Type of problem Application of historic telecommunications regulation to new technologies. d.
-Relevant ecosystem Internet ecosystem.
+2. Barrier categorisation

+a.
+Country or countries where barrier occurs (feel free to refer to external sources where the Member States are mentioned).

+Internet ecosystem.

+e.
+Has the barrier already been reported to a relevant European and/or national administration?
+If yes, how, to whom and what is the status?
 Yes.
 We have notified the Commission of this issue.

-3. Suggested solution / recommendation Please indicate the type of change you suggest.
-Which In the first instance, additional guidance from the Commission, that encourages NRAs to take a more innovation permissive and flexible interpretation of the rules to innovative use cases would be helpful.
-4. Organisation info & contacts a.
+Suggested solution / recommendation

+Please indicate the type of In the first instance, additional guidance from the Commission, that change you suggest.
+Whichencourages NRAs to take a more innovation permissive and flexible improvement is required?interpretation of the rules to innovative use cases would be helpful.
+Please specify, where relevant.

+4 .
+Organisation info & contacts

+a.
 Organisation name Vodafone Group

-b.
-Contact details for follow-up Name: Daniel Gueor guiev

-purposes (in company or Position: Senior A Advisor Government Relations and Policy
+association) Position: Senior Advisor Government Relations and Policy Engagement Email: daniel.gueorguiev@vodafone.com Phone: +32 492 14 28 19

-association) Engagement

-Email: daniel.gueorg ı uiev@vodafone.com

-Phone: +32 492 14 2 28 19

 c.
-Type of organisation (please Company •

-select answer by highlighting in
+Type of organisation (please select answer by highlighting in bold)

-bold)

-5. Confidentiality & public communication
+5 .
+Confidentiality & public communication

-a.
-Should the name of a No

 company remain anonymous?
 If yes, why?

 b.
-Should the example remain No

-confidential (not be published

-in the public domain)?
-If yes,
+Should the example remain confidential (not be published in the public domain)?
+If yes, why?

-why?